ecestev/TestProject/README.md

 # TestProject
 A basic project consisting of an application and test harness.
 This is to serve as an example framework for developing using test driven development.
 Both a desktop project and an embedded project for the Texas Instruments Tiva C (TM4c1294NCPDT) are provided.

+## Brief Intro to Git

+Git is a version control system for tracking changes in computer files and coordinating work on those files among multiple people [Wikipedia].

+My preferred tools for using Git within Windows are
+  - GitBash
+  - GitHub for Windows

+There is so much great documentation on Git already out there so I am not going to go into exhaustive detail on the subject.
+I will suggest however that you create an account on GitHub and/or GitLab and/or GitBucket and familiarize yourself with the Git protocol.
+To make your life easier, you should also take the ten minutes to learn how to generate an SSH keypair and upload your public key to your Git account.
+See: [https://help.github.com/articles/connecting-to-github-with-ssh/] for full instructions.

 ## Visual Studio Project

 Simply open the .sln file in Visual Studio.
 You may need to upgrade your installation to meet the target version.